ansible/pylibssh/docs/guide/installation_guide/index.rst

 Installation Guide
 ******************

-Welcome to the ansible-pylibssh Installation Guide!
+Welcome to the |project| Installation Guide!

 .. toctree::